jeffpar/pcjs.v1/blog/2015/02/23/README.md

 Based on information below (see the ill-fated XBTS instruction), it seems there were A0-B0 steppings.
 However, all we can really infer from that is the existence of A0 and B0 steppings.
-It doesn't tell us whether there were any intervening (eg, A1, A2) steppings, or what "revision levels" were used on reset.
+It doesn't tell us whether there were any intervening (eg, A1, A2) steppings, or what revision levels were used on reset.

-I've read reports that A steppings had serious problems, like the inability to return to real mode (reminiscent of the 80286).
+I've read reports that A steppings had serious problems, like an inability to return to real mode (reminiscent of the 80286).
 By all accounts, no A-stepping 80386 CPUs were sold commercially, so we can more or less ignore them.